 A Hard Pill to Swallow

-Sep 07, 2022No radical changes are going to happen in the drive for fairness for ethnic minorities in the workplace, if people do not discuss skin colour.
+No radical changes are going to happen in the drive for fairness for ethnic minorities in the workplace if people do not openly discuss skin colour.
+In many organisations working toward equity, diversity and inclusion, conversations about race are avoided, even when these discussions are essential for building an inclusive workplace and reducing racism at the workplace.

 “Can you see the gentleman over there in the white t-shirt?”
-Err which one?
+Err… which one?

 “All the non-English people.”
 You mean the Asian people?